Defendant accused of calling victim ‘cheating whore’ during 911 call

 Posted at 1:18 PM, September 20, 2019 and last updated 6:56 PM, July 21, 2023

-While testifying on the stand, defendant Todd Mullis, who is accused of murdering his wife is asked if he whispered “cheating whore” and “go to hell cheating whore” under his breath while performing CPR on her lifeless body during the 911 call he made on the way to the hospital.
+While testifying on the stand, defendant Todd Mullis was asked if he whispered “cheating whore” and “go to hell cheating whore” under his breath while performing CPR on his wife’s lifeless body during the 911 call he made on the way to the hospital.

-Assistant Attorney General Maureen Hughes plays, and replays, back parts of his 911 call in the courtroom near the end of her cross-examination.
-The defendant acknowledges the whispering, but says he can not understand the words that he said.
-He denies saying “cheating whore” and “go to hell cheating whore” during the call.
+Assistant Attorney General Maureen Hughes replayed parts of his 911 call in the courtroom near the end of her cross-examination.
+Todd acknowledged the whispering but said he couldn’t understand the words that he said.
+He denied saying “cheating whore” and “go to hell cheating whore” during the call.

-Todd Michael Mullis, 43, is on trial for the alleged Nov.
+Todd 43, is on trial for the alleged Nov.
 10, 2018, murder of 39-year-old Amy Lynn Mullis at their family farm in Earlville, Iowa.

 During the 911 call, Todd told the operator he could not feel a pulse.
 The operator then instructed him to pull over and perform CPR.